Butterfly Boucher: Biography

 On 7 October 2003, Boucher released her debut solo album, Flutterby, on Universal and A&M Records.
 She co-produced and co-engineered it with Robin Eaton, Ron Fair, and Brad Jones at Alex the Great Studios in Nashville, Tennessee.
 AllMusic's Robert L. Doerschuk described Flutterby as "[a] low-key tour de force, [it] reflects an uncommon maturity and breadth of talent, particularly for a debut effort.
 Boucher commands all the essential instruments; more than that, she layers her parts with an ear toward sounding like a solid backup band, as opposed to showing off.
 Her lyrics, which adhere to the confessional/heartache model, can revolve around unanswered questions".
 The album peaked in the top 40 of Billboards Top Heatseekers.
 In the next month Boucher issued her first single off the album, "I Can't Make Me", and followed with "Another White Dash".
 The latter track had been written by Boucher, Becca and Thomson of The Mercy Bell, which appeared on Billboards Adult Top 40.
 During 2004 Boucher toured the US and Europe, opening for Barenaked Ladies, and then for Sarah McLachlan on the latter's Afterglow Tour.

 Boucher started work on a second album, Scary Fragile, in 2005 and it was delivered to the A&M label in January 2006.
 In February 2007 the track, "A Bitter Song", from the album, featured on an episode of the TV series, Grey's Anatomy, it was available on iTunes for digital download on 27 February.
 After various delays due to producer, label and legal concerns Scary Fragile was released independently on 2 June 2009.
 Boucher reflected on her problems with major labels, "[t]hat's what was so frustrating.
 I had been there before and I managed to do it again ...
 I wasted those three years and lost my love of music in the process, trying to figure out what other people wanted".
 To promote the album's appearance Boucher issued a single, "Gun for a Tongue", in May and toured the US from May to July that year.
-In 2008 different Boucher family members contributed to the film, The Burial: Butterfly Boucher and Becca co-wrote two tracks which were performed by The Mercy Bell; Rod had the role as 'The Priest'; Vivi was a catering manager; Danielle co-directed, co-designed, acted as "The Mother' and co-wrote; Sunshine, Angelle and Harmony were catering assistants; and Eden co-designed production, acted as 'Nurse' and designed costumers.
+In 2008 different Boucher family members contributed to the film, The Burial: Butterfly Boucher and Becca co-wrote two tracks which were performed by The Mercy Bell; Rod had the role as 'The Priest'; Vivi was a catering manager; Danielle co-directed, co-designed, acted as "The Mother' and co-wrote; Sunshine, Angelle and Harmony were catering assistants; and Eden co-designed production, acted as 'Nurse' and designed costumes.